bob-foss/AHK-Window-Manager/README.md

 2. Adjust these variables to your liking.
 You can get coordinates and pixel height using the Window Spy that's included with the AHK install.
 	1. Line 9, windowsbarheight.
 This variable is how tall the taskbar is in Windows.
 	2. The arrays of the 8 programs, lines 35-65.
 These are the variables that define:
-		1. Program names
+		1. Program locations.
+These can be websites, files, or executables.
 		2. Program titles (the windows can be moved around by their names)
 		3. The X and Y coordinates of the program's window, and also each programs' width and depth.
+Right now it assumes you'd want 2 monitors with each monitor making a 2 x 2 square, but you can update that here in the arrays.

 ### Summary
 First, the program defines important variables, such as the location of the programs in the file system & the window titles of the programs.
 It also defines variables for the total screen size, the size of the Windows bar, how much screen is really available without the Windows bar, and variables such as halfheight for later, so if a user wanted an app to take up half the height of the screen, they'd quickly be able to use the right variables.